fulopdenes/constructionData-myStock/README.md

 [//]: # (opening it for the first time.
 Public link: https://mystock-frontend.onrender.com/)

 This software provides a common work platform of companies in the construction industry.
-It is very similar to Excel program, but it optimized by construction conditions (small screens, slow internet, several companies have access to one data).
+It is very similar to Excel program, but it optimized by construction conditions (ex.: small screens, slow internet, several companies have access to one data etc).

-The construction stakeholders spend cca.
+Usually the construction stakeholders spend cca.
 3 hours (38%) of their work time with administration .
 As an experienced civil engineer and programmer, I find a solution to reduce this to 2 hours (11% efficiency).
 By using this software, data can be recorded quickly.
-The platform is available form office, construction site, or from the warehouse.
+The platform will be available form office, construction site, or from the warehouse also.

 The application provides a user-friendly interface for interacting with the backend services and performing various actions.